vmware/versatile-data-kit/examples/incremental-ingest-from-db-example/README.md

 Database
 --------

 We will be using a local SQLite database that was built for the purposes of the example.
-The initial version of this database can be found in the data job repository, subfolder "data".
+The initial version of this database can be found in the data job repository, subfolder "data_for_initial_run".

 The contents of the uploaded data source are the following (**`incremental_ingest_example.db`** → table **`increm_ingest`**):